 The whole health of a pet, rather than just the symptoms of a specific disease, is the foundation of any holistic health-care program.

-Principal natural treatments for dental care involve nutritional support.
+Natural treatments for dental care often involve nutritional support.
 The fat soluble antioxidant Coenzyme Q10, which combats the damaging by-products of oxidization in the body called free radicals, is most commonly recommended for pets with heart disease.
 Anecdotal evidence suggest that it also helps with gingivitis.

 CoQ10 may also help periodontal disease by reducing the size and improving the health of periodontal pockets in the gums, as well as decreasing inflammation, redness, bleeding, pain and diabetes.